ManageIQ/manageiq-documentation/_includes/example-postgresql-config-file.md

     #
     #   name = value
     #
     # (The "=" is optional.)
 Whitespace may be used.
-Comments are introduced with
+Comments are introduced with "+" anywhere on
-    # "#" anywhere on a line.
-The complete list of parameter names and allowed
+    # a line.
+The complete list of parameter names and allowed values can be foundin the
-    # values can be found in the PostgreSQL documentation.
+    # PostgreSQL documentation.
     #
     # The commented-out settings shown in this file represent the default values.
+Re-commenting a
-    # Re-commenting a setting is NOT sufficient to revert it to the default value;
-    # you need to reload the server.
+    # setting is NOT sufficient to revert it to the default value; you need to reload the server.
     #
-    # This file is read on server startup and when the server receives a SIGHUP
+    # This file is read on server startup and when the server receives a SIGHUP signal.
+If you edit
-    # signal.
-If you edit the file on a running system, you have to SIGHUP the
-    # server for the changes to take effect, or use "pg_ctl reload".
-Some
+    # the file on a running system, you have to SIGHUP the serve for the changes to take effect, or
-    # parameters, which are marked below, require a server shutdown and restart to
+    # use "pg_ctl reload".
+Some parameters, which are marked below, require a server shutdown and
-    # take effect.
+    # restart to take effect.
     #
     # Any parameter can also be given as a command-line option to the server, e.g.,
     # "postgres -c log_connections=on".
-Some parameters can be changed at run time
+Some parameters can be changed at run time with the "SET"
-    # with the "SET" SQL command.
+    # SQL command.
     #
     # Memory units:  kB = kilobytes        Time units:  ms  = milliseconds
     #                MB = megabytes                     s   = seconds